jenish2/Binary_Trading_1/README.md

   4) Reverse switch-(when pressed, it reverses the functionality – i.e. price is x percentage higher than upper Bollinger band go long and vice versa)

-o fill this that what he needs the inputs from the user ,example client Id and pass etc
+## fill this that what he needs the inputs from the user ,example client Id and pass etc
   1) api keys